modehnal/GNOMETerminalAutomation/article/presentation_article.md

   `Aspirations`:
   If we introduce automation via accessibility to more people with coherent project like GNOMEAutomation, that is not collection of projects spliced together to just work, we might have a wider audience and user base which might help to atract talent to our teams that would help improve Accessibility and keeping it in usable state.

   With project like this we also might have a wider base for Fedora testing days.
 Some things already work on Fedora and is mostly usable.
-The issue is setup which this project would solve.
+The issue is long setup as you could see, which this project would hopefully solve.
 I would imagine that once test day comes we could have gitlab/hub page with our testing suites that I and others would contribute to so that anyone can just come, download the project and run the tests.
 This would be quite rich source of data that user would not have to spend a lot of time on.
 Simply boot VM and run the suits, report results.
 There is of course a need for real HW testing but that is not the issue we are trying to solve here.
 Currently I try to participate in test days but I am not able to fit it to my schedule every time, which is a shame.

 ## The behave

   Its file strucure is our project template and all other things are going before or after the behave command line execution.
-Behave has limitations that we have to hack around sometimes to get our desired outcome, those are rare althought we have a recent example.
+Behave has limitations that we have to hack around sometimes to get our desired outcome.
+Those are rare althought we have a recent example.

   We need to generate log no matter what part fails, so that the end user can evaluate what went wrong.
-The problem starts when the very first function is called, before_all.
+The problem starts when the very first function is called, `before_all`.
 Something can still go wrong and we need to attach the data to the report.
-The problem is that behave even if it was called as 'behave -f html-pretty', behave "does not know" about the formatter in the before_all function.
+The problem is that behave even if it was called as `'behave -f html-pretty'`, behave "does not know" about the formatter in the `before_all` function.
 So when we are dealing with an error in setup we have nowhere to attach it to.
-We can bypass it by saving the error and evaluate any errors in the very next function before_scenario, end the run, and attach it to the report since behave now knows it has a formatter defined.
+We can bypass it by saving the error and evaluate any errors in the very next function `before_scenario`, end the run, and attach it to the report since behave now knows it has a formatter defined.
 This is workaroundable but quite inconvinient.

-  There are rare issues where the bahave fails and no logs are generated while we would love at least partial results, but since behave generates the output, if behave fails we have nothing to parse for our html-pretty output.
+  There are rare issues where the bahave fails and no logs are generated while we would love at least partial results, but since behave generates the output, if behave fails we have nothing to parse for our `html-pretty` output.
 Sometimes behave also captures errors and we have to go for an adventure to see where the error was coming from since the error we get said nothing about the real issue.
 There are no blockers currently, just inconveniences that we would love not to deal with.

   `Aspiration` is to not have behave dictate our structure, possibilities and output but having project that enables our wants/needs/requirements.
 But again, behave works perfectly fine in majority of our cases - no reason to reimplement something that exists with small changes.
 There is currently no proper reason to remove behave from our solution.